 • kana => kaina

-The Hakata dialect is very similar to the Hichiku dialect (肥筑) which is also spoken in western Japan on the island of Kyushu and encompasses all other local dialects.
+The Hakata dialect is quite similar to the Hichiku (肥筑) dialect, which is also spoken in western Japan on the island of Kyushu and encompasses all other local dialects.

-Below I will leave an image showing some of the words used in the dialect, if you have knowledge in hiragana and nihongo, try to assimilate the words to the images.
+Below I will leave an image showing some of the words used in the dialect; if you have knowledge of hiragana and nihongo, try to relate the words to the images.

-We also recommend reading: Keigo – Formality in the Japanese Language
+We also recommend reading: Keigo – The formality in the Japanese Language

 Dialects2